The Aristocats: Plot

-Traveling across the rooftops of the city, the cats meet up with O'Malley's friend Scat Cat and his musicians, who perform the song "Ev'rybody Wants to Be a Cat".
+Traveling across the rooftops of the city, the cats meet up with O'Malley's friend Scat Cat who performs the song "Ev'rybody Wants to Be a Cat" with several other cat musicians.
 After the band has departed, O'Malley and Duchess converse on a nearby rooftop while the kittens listen at a windowsill.
 Duchess' loyalty to Madame prompts her to decline O'Malley's marriage proposal.
 The next day, Duchess and the kittens return to Madame's mansion.
 Edgar finds them before Madame does, and places them in a sack, deciding to ship them to Timbuktu.

-Roquefort catches up with O'Malley at Duchess’ instruction, and O'Malley returns to the mansion, sending Roquefort to find Scat Cat and his gang.
+Roquefort catches up with O'Malley at Duchess' instruction, and O'Malley returns to the mansion, sending Roquefort to find Scat Cat and his gang.
 Though he struggles to explain the situation to the alley cats, Roquefort successfully brings them to O'Malley's aid.
 O'Malley, the alley cats, and Frou-Frou fight Edgar, while Roquefort frees Duchess and the kittens.
-At the end of the fight, Edgar is locked in his own packing-case and sent to Timbuktu himself, never to be seen again.
+At the end of the fight, Edgar is locked in his own packing-case and sent to Timbuktu.

-The Aristocats return to Madame Adelaide, who, ignorant of the real reason for Edgar's departure, rewrites her will to exclude him.
-After adopting O'Malley into the family, Madame establishes a charity foundation, housing Paris' stray cats in the mansion.
+The Aristocats return to Madame Adelaide, who, unaware of the reason for Edgar's departure, rewrites her will to exclude him.
+After adopting O'Malley into the family, Adelaide establishes a charity foundation, housing stray cats in the mansion.
 Scat Cat and his gang are the first to move in, and reprise their song so loudly that the two hound dogs can hear it out in the countryside.